 What Happens to a Landlord if A Tenant Files for Bankruptcy

-Tenants that file for Chapter 7 have 60 days to decide if they’re going to stay on any lease.
+Tenants that file for Chapter 7 have 60 days to decide if they will stay on any lease.
 Landlords should still be receiving rent for that time, but any back payments most likely will not be made until the bankruptcy is resolved.

 Tenants are not allowed to modify lease contracts in Chapter 13 bankruptcy proceedings.
 If you are behind on your rent and want to get caught up, a Chapter 13 will buy you some time, but it will require you to get caught up over a reasonable length of time––you are not allowed to use the full length of the plan to cure delinquent payments.